guderian120/Bash_User_management_System/Readme.md

 ### **Choose Your Workflow**
-This project offers **three independent tools** for user management:
+This project offers **three independent tools** for user management, Each tool autmates the process of creating users, groups and home directories as well as email login credentials to users and log files to System Administrators:

 ## 📚 Resources Table